sonatype/sonatype-aether/README.md

 Mailing Lists
 =============
 - Development of Aether:
-  <aether-dev@sonatype.org> to post mails
+  <aether-dev@eclipse.org> to post mails
-  <aether-dev-subscribe@sonatype.org> to subscribe to the list
+  <https://dev.eclipse.org/mailman/listinfo/aether-dev> to subscribe to the list or unsubscribe from it
 - Usage of Aether:
-  <aether-user@sonatype.org> to post mails
+  <aether-users@eclipse.org> to post mails
-  <aether-user-subscribe@sonatype.org> to subscribe to the list
+  <https://dev.eclipse.org/mailman/listinfo/aether-users> to subscribe to the list or unsubscribe from it

 Contribution
 ============